Loading Now

 Q: Can gut health impact my skin, and how can I improve both?

-A: Gut health plays a big role in skin health.
-A well-balanced gut can make your skin look better.
-Eating foods high in fiber, prebiotics, and probiotics helps.
-Also, exercising regularly and sleeping well can improve both.
+A: Gut health plays a significant role in skin health.
+A well-balanced gut can improve your skin’s appearance.
+Eating foods rich in fiber, prebiotics, and probiotics is beneficial.
+Additionally, regular exercise and sufficient sleep can enhance both gut and skin health.

 Q: What is the gut-skin axis?